RamEio/ramy-eid-portfolio/project_agents/counselor.md

 - **Validation Gates:** No deliverable moves to the next phase without Counselor validation.
 - **Feedback Loop:** All feedback, questions, and clarifications flow through the Counselor.
 - **Smart Strategic Consultation:** The Counselor **intelligently analyzes Scribe documentation patterns** to determine when Product Manager consultation is needed, ensuring strategic oversight while maintaining operational efficiency.
+- **Multi-Agent Safety Integration:** The Counselor integrates with the Multi-Agent Safety agent for real-time monitoring, quality assurance, and system integrity validation.

 ---